lexibank/tlopo/out/vol3/chapter8.md

 ### 2.8.
 Trema orienta/is (syn.
 T. scaberrima.
 T. aspera) (Ulmaceae)

-Trema orienta/is is a secondary forest tree growing as tall as 12 m, with shiny bright green twigs and egg-shaped leaves, rough and dark green on the upper surface, pale green under- neath ([Peekel 1984](../references.md#source-Peekel1984): 131 ).
+Trema orienta/is is a secondary forest tree growing as tall as 12 m, with shiny bright green twigs and egg-shaped leaves, rough and dark green on the upper surface, pale green underneath ([Peekel 1984](../references.md#source-Peekel1984): 131 ).

 On the north coast of New Britain the bast serves as material for canoe lashings and for making nets to catch birds and pigs and the bark is used to wrap pork and vegetables for cooking.
 The wood is used for beams and as firewood (Powell1976).
 [Wheatley](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992): 237) reports similar uses from Vanuatu.

 <a id="p-248"></a>

-Blust (ACD) reconstructs PWMP &ast;deRuŋ on the basis of western Malaya-Polynesian re- flexes alone.
+Blust (ACD) reconstructs PWMP &ast;deRuŋ on the basis of western Malaya-Polynesian reflexes alone.
 The reflexes below show that POc &ast;droRu(ŋ) 'Trema sp.' is reconstructable and thus that Blust's reconstruction should be re-labelled as PMP.

 <table>
 <tr>